Bahai Library Online

 • For their obituaries see BW15:514–16.

-• Persecution, Philippines; Persecution, Deaths; Persecution; Cemeteries and graves; Philippines
+• Persecution, Philippines; - Persecution, Deaths; - Persecution; Cemeteries and graves; Philippines

-1972 summer Over 150 American youth join European youth in Operation Hand-in-Hand, a joint teaching project.
+Over 150 American youth join European youth in Operation Hand-in-Hand, a joint teaching project.
 [BW15:338]

 • For picture see BW15:347.

-• Teaching campaigns; Youth; United States
+• Teaching campaigns; Youth; United States (USA)

-1972 19 Jun The government of Indonesia re-affirmed the ban on the Bahá'í Faith.
+The government of Indonesia re-affirmed the ban on the Bahá'í Faith.

 • Following this a number of Bahá'ís lost their jobs.

-• Persecution, Indonesia; Persecution, Bans; Persecution; Indonesia
+• Persecution, Indonesia; - Persecution, Bans; - Persecution; Indonesia

-1972 9 Jun A National Spiritual Assembly had been formed in Zaire at Ridván 1970 but the Faith did not receive the required official recognition to function in the country.
+A National Spiritual Assembly had been formed in Zaire at Ridván 1970 but the Faith did not receive the required official recognition to function in the country.
 Dr Navidi spent one year in Kinshasa preparing the file for presentation to the government but in March 1972 when the names of the officially recognized religions were announced, the Bahá'í Faith was not among them.
 Through the intervention of Dr Amin'u'lláh Jazab, President Mobutu's personal physician, official recognition of the Faith was approved.
-[A Remarkable Response Film 33:50-35:50] Kinshasa, Democratic Republic of Congo; Congo, Democratic Republic of (DRC) (Zaire)
+[A Remarkable Response Film 33:50-35:50] Kinshasa, Democratic Republic of Congo; Congo, Democratic Republic of

-1972 7 Jun The Universal House of Justice announced the decision to construct its Seat.
-[DH172; MUHJ98–9; VV37] Universal House of Justice, Seat of; - Bahá'í World Centre
+The Universal House of Justice announced the decision to construct its Seat.
+[DH172; MUHJ98–9; VV37] Universal House of Justice, Seat of; * Bahá'í World Centre

-1972 5 - 16 Jun The Bahá'í International Community was invited to participate in the United Nations Conference on the Human Environment held in Stockholm.
+The Bahá'í International Community was invited to participate in the United Nations Conference on the Human Environment held in Stockholm.
 It was attended by some 1,500 representatives and 600 observers.
 The BIC Representatives were Dr Arthur Lyon Dahl, a marine ecologist and Mr Torleif Ingelog, a forest ecologist.
 A special pamphlet, The Environment and Human Values: A Bahá'í View was prepared and distributed.
 [BW15p368]

 The Stockholm Declaration provided the first global set of principles for future international cooperation on environmental issues.

-1972 The first Summer School of Jamaica was held.
+The first Summer School of Jamaica was held.
 [BW15:218] First summer and winter schools; Jamaica first Summer School of Jamaica

-1972 11 May - 24 Feb 1973 Hand of the Cause Amatu'l-Bahá Rúhíyyih Khánum and her companion, Violette Nakhjavání, arrived in Rhodesia (now Harare, Zimbabwe), at the start of the fourth leg of the 'Great African Safari'.
+Hand of the Cause Amatu'l-Bahá Rúhíyyih Khánum and her companion, Violette Nakhjavání, arrived in Rhodesia (now Harare, Zimbabwe), at the start of the fourth leg of the 'Great African Safari'.
 This leg of the tour ended in Kenya.
 [BW15:594–607]

 The itinerary was as follows: